istio-ecosystem/istio-operator/README.md

   profile: sds
 ```

 CRs are used when running the operator as a controller in a pod in the cluster.
-When using operator CLI mode and passing the
 If you use the operator CLI mode and pass the configuration as a file, you only require the spec portion, for example:

 ```yaml